GigiJuliette/GigiJuliette/README.md

 ## 🌟 About Me

-Frontend developer passionate about creating interactive web experiences with smooth animations.
+Fullstack developer passionate about creating interactive web experiences with smooth animations.
 Based in France (Toulouse), fluent in French & English.

 ## 🌟 Tech Stack